 The Company's majority shareholder is Bahrain Mumtalakat Holding Company B.S.C. (c) ("Mumtalakat"), a company wholly owned by the Government of the Kingdom of Bahrain, which holds 65.73% of the Company's share capital.
+With effect from 15 December 2021 the majority shareholder holding 65.73% is transferred from Mumtalakat Holding Company B.S.C (c) to Bahrain Investment Holding Company - Istithmar B.S.C.
+Closed.
+The necessary intimation has been filed with regulators.

-The financial statements of the Company were authorised for issue in accordance with a resolution of the Directors on 28 February 2021.
+The financial statements of the Company were authorised for issue in accordance with a resolution of the Directors on 24 February 2022.